Important Information

 Arrival in Kathmandu

 Upon your arrival at the Tribhuvan International Airport in Kathmandu, you will be welcomed by a representative of the Himalayan Wander Walkers.
 You will be checked into your hotel.
 You will meet our trekking operator for briefing about the entire trek on this day.
 You can either rest or hang out around a famous tourist area in Kathmandu, Thamel.
-Overnight at hotel set with BB plan.

 Day 2